dotoroart/cards/README.md

 #### *Introduction*

-- You are Wizards with shapeshifting powers in a lusty challenge against each other.
+- You have shapeshifting powers in a weird sex competition against each other.
-- Transform your Avatar and Creatures into hybrids to improve their performing abilities
-- Send them to meet your opponents and drain them out in a relentless orgy.
+- You can transform your avatar and creatures into hybrids and send them to meet your opponents' in an encounter.

 #### *Objective*
-- Deal pleasure to your opponents and drain their points
+- Deal pleasure points to your opponents' avatar and drain their counter, until only one player remains.
-- The last player remaining wins

 #### *Start*